tobyhodges/fair-research-software/episodes/04-code-readability.md

 ### Give a descriptive name to a variable

 Below we have a variable called `var` being set the value of 9.81.
-`var` is not a very descriptive name here as it doesn't tell us what 9.81 means, yet it is a very common constant in orbital mechanics!
+`var` is not a very descriptive name here as it doesn't tell us what 9.81 means, yet it is a very common constant in physics!
 Go online and find out which constant 9.81 relates to and suggest a new name for this variable.

 Hint: the units are _metres per second squared_!